Original epicenters' coronavirus tolls plunge; world deaths near 250,000

 Buildings will reopen gradually with local governments allowed to enact their own rules.

-Elsewhere in the Far East, Japan reported 19 new deaths for a total of 474 and 266 additional case.
+Elsewhere in the Far East, Japan reported 19 new deaths for a total of 474 and 266 additional cases.

-Seven of the nations with the most deaths are in Europe.
-In all 139,410 have died from the disease there.
+Seven of the top 10 nations with the most deaths are in Europe.

 On Saturday, the leaders of France, Norway, Italy and Germany pledged to raise $8 billion in an "international alliance" to find a vaccine and treatments for the coronavirus.